gbdrummer/symbiocss/02_css.md

 }
 ```

-Our global styles go at the top of the stylesheet and will be applied to all `h2` and `section` elements across the board.
-Our "component-scoped" css receives the global styles thanks to the [Cascade](https://developer.mozilla.org/en-US/docs/Web/CSS/Cascade), and then applies additional styles to the blog component, leaving the global styles untouched thanks to [Specificity](https://developer.mozilla.org/en-US/docs/Web/CSS/Specificity).
+Our global styles go at the top of the stylesheet and will be applied to all `h2`, `section` and `article` elements across the board.
+Our "component-scoped" css receives the global styles thanks to the [Cascade](https://developer.mozilla.org/en-US/docs/Web/CSS/Cascade), and then applies its own additional styles, leaving the global styles untouched thanks to [Specificity](https://developer.mozilla.org/en-US/docs/Web/CSS/Specificity).

-In other words, `.blog article h2` effectively *extends* `h2` with its own styles, but only adds the `color: blue;` declaration; It doesn't re-establish the font-weight property.
+In other words, `.blog article` is a component that effectively *extends* `article` with its own styles, but only adds the `border` declaration; It doesn't re-establish the `padding` property.

 If another section of our document needs to have a green `h2`, we can make it happen without affecting our blog: